Ever wonder if it makes sense to join SCBWI? Wonder who belongs, is it really beneficial to belong? What is it anyway?

 Exotic and gritty, exhilarating and utterly gripping, Cassandra Clare’s ferociously entertaining fantasy takes readers on a wild ride that they will never want to end.

-Review“Funny, dark, and sexy.
-One of my favorite books.” — Holly Black“City of Bones has everything: vampires, werewolves, faeries, true love, and stuff that blows up.
-What’s more, Clare’s characters are brilliant — she better not kill any of them off in the next two volumes!” — Justine Larbalestier, author of Magic or Madness“Prepare to be hooked.”
+“City of Bones has everything: vampires, werewolves, faeries, true love, and stuff that blows up.
+What’s more, Clare’s characters are brilliant — she better not kill any of them off in the next two volumes!” — Justine Larbalestier, author of Magic or Madness

 Thirteen-year-old Brian Robeson is on his way to visit his father when the single-engine plane in which he is flying crashes.
 Suddenly, Brian finds himself alone in the Canadian wilderness with nothing but a tattered Windbreaker and the hatchet his mother gave him as a present — and the dreadful secret that has been tearing him apart since his parent’s divorce.
 But now Brian has no time for anger, self pity, or despair — it will take all his know-how and determination, and more courage than he knew he possessed, to survive.